 The International Course in Primatology and Wildlife Research arose with the establishment of the Center for International Collaboration and Advanced Studies in Primatology (CICASP) on April 1st 2009.
-CICASP was founded by and reamins based at PRI, helping it promote international cllaboration in reasearch and education with a focus on the promate mind, body, ecology, conservation, and genome in order to understand the evolutionary origins of human nature.
+CICASP was originally situated in the Kyoto University Primate Research Institute, helping it promote international cllaboration in reasearch and education with a focus on the promate mind, body, ecology, conservation, and genome in order to understand the evolutionary origins of human nature.
+Now, CICASP sits within the Center for the Evolutionary Origins of Human Behavior, after a restructuring of the Primate Research Institute.
 CICASP administers the International Course in Primatology and Wildlife Research, thereby providing a door for international students to enter Kyoto University.

 CICASP welcomed its first students in April 2011, and has since had numerous international students enrolled in its graduate programs, from countries as diverse as the USA, Puerto Rico, Brazil, Chile, Kenya, Bangladesh, India, South Korea, China, England, France, Hungary, Vietnam and Portugal.
 CICASP faculty assist international students in various ways, such as supervising research projects, providing lectures in comparative animal behavior and teaching the fundamentals of science communication, while CICASP administrators provide all aid necessary to cope with life and academic affairs in a foreign country.

 Graduate students of the International Course in Primatology and Wildlife Research fit within the Graduate School of Science, Division of Biological Sciences, and their supervising faculty are now spread between Kyoto University's Center for the Evolutionary Origins of Human Behavior, the Wildlife Research Center, the Center for Ecoogical Research and the Kyoto University Museum.